Aisle

-An aisle is, in general, a space for walking with rows of non-walking spaces on both sides.
-Aisles with seating on both sides can be seen in airplanes, certain types of buildings, such as churches, cathedrals, synagogues, meeting halls, parliaments and legislatures, courtrooms, theatres, and in certain types of passenger vehicles.
-Their floors may be flat or, as in theatres, stepped upwards from a stage.
+An aisle is a linear space for walking with rows of non-walking spaces on both sides.
+Aisles with seating on both sides can be seen in airplanes, in buildings such as churches, cathedrals, synagogues, meeting halls, parliaments, courtrooms, theatres, and in long passenger vehicles.
+An aisle floor may be level or, as in theatres, sloping upward from a stage.

-Aisles can also be seen in shops, warehouses, and factories, where rather than seats, they have shelving to either side.
-In warehouses and factories, aisles may be defined by storage pallets, and in factories, aisles may separate work areas.
-In health clubs, exercise equipment is normally arranged in aisles.
+Aisles also cross through shops, where they have shelving on either side; warehouses, flanked by storage pallets; and factories, where they separate different work areas.
+In health clubs, exercise equipment is normally arranged along aisles.

-Aisles are distinguished from corridors, hallways, walkways, footpaths, pavements (American English sidewalks), trails, paths and (enclosed) "open areas" by lying between other open spaces or areas of seating, but enclosed within a structure.
+They are distinguished from corridors, hallways, walkways, footpaths, pavements (American English sidewalks), trails, paths and open areas of buildings: aisles lie between other open or seating areas, which are all enclosed within a structure.
+Spaces between buildings are not considered aisles, regardless of their size.

+The word is related to French aile (wing).

 Typical physical characteristics

 Aisles have certain general physical characteristics: